kabirsg/4AL3-final-project/README.md

 This command will update the files in the your current directory (x4AL3-final-project) to the 'eye' directory on the server rsync -av --no-recursive * $L:/home/ubuntu/eye
+(or for the generation/preprocessing python code in eyedata) rsync -av --no-recursive eyedata/* $L:/home/ubuntu/eye/eyedata
 Note: do this whenever you edit your code on your mac and want to be able to run the new code on the server.
 Note: the '--no-recursive' is important, or else rsync will update all the data files, some of which we don't need.

-You don't need to do this because I already did, but to get the data files onto the server rsync -av eyedata/output_images $L:/home/ubuntu/eye/eyedata/ rsync -av eyedata/entire_dataset $L:/home/ubuntu/eye/eyedata/
+Don't need to do this again because it's already done, but to get the data files onto the server rsync -av eyedata/output_images $L:/home/ubuntu/eye/eyedata/ rsync -av eyedata/entire_dataset $L:/home/ubuntu/eye/eyedata/ rsync -av eyedata/Dataset_train001 $L:/home/ubuntu/eye/eyedata/ rsync -av eyedata/Dataset_train001_drgrade1234 $L:/home/ubuntu/eye/

 Back in the terminal window that is ssh'ed into the Server now: